Alison Moyet: Theatre

 In 2006, she appeared in the play Smaller, which undertook a regional tour before a stint at London's Lyric Theatre.

 Personal life

 Moyet's first marriage, to hairdresser and retired London firefighter Malcolm Lee, with whom she has a son, ended in divorce.
 Moyet has a daughter with former partner Kim McCarthy, and a daughter with her current husband David Ballard.
 In 2013, Moyet moved from Radlett, Hertfordshire, to Brighton.

-She is the cousin of French gay pornographic film actor François Sagat.

-Moyet has been candid about her battles with weight and agoraphobia and the challenges of having ADHD.
+She has been candid about her battles with weight and agoraphobia and the challenges of having dyslexia and ADHD.
 She embarked on a weight loss programme, because she did not want to become "an obese old woman".

 On 14 October 2014, Moyet was presented with a Gold Badge Award by professional music writers association The Ivors Academy.

 Moyet was appointed Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to music.

-Moyet is a supporter of Southend United.
+She is a supporter of Southend United.

+Moyet received a degree in Fine Art Printmaking from the University of Brighton in 2023 at age 62.